jmfergeau/jmfergeau/README.md

 <img src="https://profile-counter.glitch.me/jmfergeau/count.svg" />

-Last update on Tue Aug 01 2023
+Last update on Wed Aug 02 2023

-**153 day before 2024 ⏱** days before new years
+**152 day before 2024 ⏱** days before new years

-🤖 This README.md is updated with wickedness, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️